Academic Planning Guide

 Math-

 Students can take Math 111 and Math 112- which is the equivalent of the full year of Pre-Calculus.
-Students must pass both courses at a C or better to enroll in Calculus.
+Students must pass both courses at a C or better to enroll in AP Calculus AB.
 The PCC placement test does not replace taking both Math 111 and Math 112.
 BASE does not recommend acceleration through Pre-Calculus.
 Pre-approval from the school counselor is required.

 Advanced Placement and Dual Credit Courses